 - Preheat the oven to 350 degrees.
 Combine the shortening or lard flour, and salt.
-Mix together in your food processor or in a bowl with a pastry cutter until it resembles a coarse meal.
+Mix together in your food processor, or in a bowl with a pastry cutter until it resembles a coarse meal.
 Transfer the flour mixture to a large bowl and add the water a little at a time.
 Add additional water as needed, the dough will be a soft dough.
 Place a sheet of parchment paper in the cookie sheet.
 Roll the pie crust out and fill the cookie sheet going up the sides.
 Cut off the excess hanging over the cookie sheet.
-I used a fork to pierce the bottom of the crust in the cookie sheet.
+I used a fork to pierce the bottom of the crust on the cookie sheet.

 - 1-21- ounces can cherry pie filling